roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

  gcloud sql instances create lab-example --database-version=POSTGRES_11 --cpu=1 --memory=3840MiB --region="us-central"
 ```

-### Install, Configure, and Execute the Cloud SQL Proxy for Linux 64-bit
+### Installing, configuring, and executing the Cloud SQL proxy for Linux 64-bit

 1. Go back to your VM SSH session, and if you haven't already, stop the app from running.

-1. Change into your VM user root folder and install `wget`.
+2. Change into your VM user root folder and install `wget`.

 ``` bash
 cd ~/